jekymin8232/vitalguardai-com/README.md

 But what happens if the bamboo grove is cut down?

+South Korea once lost almost everything during the large-scale war known as the Korean War (1950–1953).

+### "Freedom is not free."

 This is simply a metaphor and a thought experiment about the value of open discussion in society.

 ## Even imagination should not be controlled.